 VetFran Business Grant Fund

-Many articles link to the VetFran Business Grant Fund, which supposedly gives grants to veterans so they can start a franchise.
-Unfortunately, this page seems to have disappeared.
-We assume the fund no longer exists.
+Lots of articles link to the VetFran Business Grant Fund, which supposedly gives grants to veterans so they can start a franchise.
+Unfortunately, this page seems to have disappeared, and other sources confirm the program has been discontinued.

 USDA Veteran and Minority Farmer Grant

 You may have seen information about this grant, which supports veteran and minority farmers.
-While this grant still exists, saying it’s “for veterans” would be incorrect; it actually goes to groups who support veteran and minority farmers—think educational organizations rather than the farmers themselves.
+This grant (or at least one like it) still exists through the USDA’s Outreach and Assistance for Socially Disadvantaged Farmers and Ranchers and Veteran Farmers and Ranchers Programs (a.k.a. the 2501 Program).
+But saying it’s “for veterans” would be incorrect; it actually goes to groups who support veteran and minority farmers—think educational organizations rather than the farmers themselves.